coolofficials/2021S-CS420/report_mid.md

 The Interpreter will parse through the input code, written in the Mini-C language.
 If the input code has no syntactical errors, it will be converted into an AST structure.
 The AST structure will be passed on to the AST Parser, which will simulate and demonstrate the "runtime" environment of the input code, according to the command line inputs.

-## Interpreter (AST Generator)
+## Parser (AST Generator)

-The interpreter will generate the AST from the input source code.
-Some expamples of AST structures are as below.
+The parser will generate the AST from the input source code.
+Few parts AST structures are as below.

 ```
 Statement{